Are You Abandoning Your Beliefs to Fit In?

 Recently, the inconsistencies of my character were revealed.

 My husband and I received a call from our lawyer’s office.
 He wanted to let us know our documents were ready to sign.
 We made an appointment and headed to his office.
-The signing process took less than 20 minutes, and we were back in the car headed home.
+The signing process took less than 20 minutes, and we were back in the car and headed home.

 A few days later, my husband received a very formal email from the law firm.
-It informed us that during our brief stay in the office, we had “potentially been exposed to COVID.”
+It informed us that during our brief stay in the office, we had “potentially been exposed to covid.”

 Everyone had taken the necessary precautions to protect against the virus.
 Nonetheless, bomb dropped, message delivered, and all our meticulous efforts to protect those around us and ourselves, gone in one 20-minute encounter.